leoguignard/standalone-Mouse/README.md

   - TGMMlibraries
   - IO
   - BlockMatching

-We recommand to install the libraries in a virtual environment (using virtual-env for example) to avoid conflicts.

 ## TGMMlibraries
 TGMMlibraries is a class that allows to manipulate lineage trees un python.